 The TP-Link Omada AC1750 is another dual-band enterprise wireless access point offering incredible features at an affordable price.
 This WAP comes with hardware that is similar to the Ubiquiti Unifi AP AC Pro above.
 They both use the same Qualcomm chipset for their 2.4GHz radio, and both chips are clocked at 750MHz.
 However, the Omada AC1750 uses the Qualcomm Atheros QCA9982 for its 5GHz radio.
 You'll be able to get up to 450Mbps on the 2.4GHz radio and up to 1300Mbps on the 5GHz.

 Powered by 128MB of memory, this Wi-Fi range extender is capable of seamless roaming, automatically switching to a better signal once detected.
 The TP-Link Omada AC1750 also comes with some advanced features, such as band steering, MU-MIMO, beamforming, airtime fairness, and more.
-These features are some of the reasons why it's rated high among other best wireless access points.
+These features are some of the reasons why it's rated high among many of the best wireless access points.

-Its speed and performance are so good they are better than what you get on the Unifi AP AC Pro above.
+Its speed and performance are better than you get on the Unifi AP AC Pro above.
 And to make things even better, it doesn't run hot like its competition.
 Endowed with two Gigabit Ethernet ports, this WAP supports PoE and can be easily controlled via the Omada Cloud Controller OC200.
-It's simply one of the best wireless access points you can choose right now.
+This is simply one of the best wireless access points you can choose right now.

 9. Asus AC1200 Dual-Band WiFi Range Extender